CreativeCD/api-atlas/README.md

 API Atlas is a web application that allows users to explore and discover public APIs from various categories.
 The application fetches real-time data from a public APIs directory and displays it in a clean and user-friendly interface.
 Users can search, filter, and sort APIs, mark favorites, and switch between dark and light mode.

-This project demonstrates the use of JavaScript, Fetch API, Array Higher-Order Functions, responsive UI design, and local storage.
+This project demonstrates the use of JavaScript, Fetch API, responsive UI design, and local storage.

 ---